joey-qytyku/OS-90-fixed/docs/Manual/3 Memory/Heap.md

 ### Beware of Sentinel Bytes

-16 bytes are allocated to detect buffer overflows:
+16 bytes are allocated to detect buffer overflows.
+Do not place these bytes in the heap.
 ```
 AB CD DE FE
 88 AA 55 5A